dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 The Economic Cost Loss Relative Value (ECLV) applies a weighting to the contingency table counts to determine the relative value of a forecast based on user-specific information.
 The cost is incurred to protect against an undesirable outcome, whether that outcome occurs or not.
 No cost is incurred if no protection is undertaken.
 Then, if the event occurs, the user sustains a loss.
 If the event does not occur, there is neither a cost nor a loss.
 The maximum forecast value is achieved when the cost/loss ratio equals the climatological probability.
 When this occurs, the ECLV is equal to the Hanssen and Kuipers discriminant.
 The Economic Cost Loss Relative Value is defined differently depending on whether the cost / loss ratio is lower than the base rate or higher.
 The ECLV is a function of the cost / loss ratio (cl), the hit rate (h), the false alarm rate (f), the miss rate (m), and the base rate (b).

-For cost / loss ratio below the base rate, the ECLV is defined as: $$ \hbox{ECLV}={
+For cost / loss ratio below the base rate, the ECLV is defined as:

+.. math:: \text{ECLV } = \frac{(cl \ast (h + f - 1)) + m}{cl \ast (b - 1)}.

-For cost / loss ratio above the base rate, the ECLV is defined as: $$ \hbox{ECLV}={
+For cost / loss ratio above the base rate, the ECLV is defined as:

+.. math:: \text{ECLV } = \frac{(cl \ast (h + f)) + m - b}{b \ast (cl - 1)}.

 MET verification measures for continuous variables
 __________________________________________________

-For continuous variables, many verification measures are based on the forecast error (i.e., f - o).
+For continuous variables, many verification measures are based on the forecast error (i.e., **f - o**).
 However, it also is of interest to investigate characteristics of the forecasts, and the observations, as well as their relationship.
 These concepts are consistent with the general framework for verification outlined by Murphy and Winkler (1987).
 The statistics produced by MET for continuous forecasts represent this philosophy of verification, which focuses on a variety of aspects of performance rather than a single measure.

 The verification measures currently evaluated by the Point-Stat tool are defined and described in the subsections below.
-In these definitions, f represents the forecasts, o represents the observation, and n is the number of forecast-observation pairs.
+In these definitions, **f** represents the forecasts, **o** represents the observation, and **n** is the number of forecast-observation pairs.

 Mean forecast
 ~~~~~~~~~~~~~